sheru-pan/sheru-pan.github.io/Site/_posts/2025-06-26-Wargames→OverTheWire_Bandit_Series.markdown

 Since all levels in the Bandit series use the same host and port, I’ll configure this in my SSH config file to save time.
 Additionally, I’ll define a variable named BANDIT for bandit.labs.overthewire.org.
 This way, I won’t have to type the full details every time — making the process faster and more convenient.

-Let's create/edit ssh config file first. the ssh config file path is `~/.ssh/config` .
-Here is my updated config file for the same.
+Let's start by creating or editing the SSH config file located at ~/.ssh/config.
+Below is my updated configuration for this setup
 ![Image not found](/assets/images/bandit/bandit1/bandit1.png)

-Also adding the f0ollowing line to the ~/.bashrc file.
+Also adding the following line to the `~/.bashrc` file.

 ![Image not found](/assets/images/bandit/bandit1/bandit2.png)